sonerbedir/sogo-task-managment-demo/README.md

 # Sogo Task Managment App
--This application is developed for you to organize your tasks by applying pomodro.
+This application is developed for you to organize your tasks by applying pomodro.

 ### `npm start`
  /client